ghorbani-vahid/KF-ALARM/README.md

 The proposed method is described in the following preprint:
 🔗 https://doi.org/10.22541/au.177490735.56661375/v1

-## Relation to Paper
+---

+## 📄 Extended Supplementary Material

+An extended supplementary document accompanying the paper is provided:

+👉 `docs/KF-ALARM_Extended_Supplementary_Material.pdf`

-This repository contains extended material that directly complements the results presented in the paper, including:
+This document complements the results presented in the paper and includes:
 - Adaptive adversarial attack experiments
-- Benign scenario analysis
+- Benign-case performance analysis
-- Detailed per-iteration OSPA and cardinality results
+- Detailed per-iteration OSPA, and cardinality results
+- Additional visualizations and analyses

+All results are generated using the same experimental setup described in the manuscript.

+---

+## 🔗 Relation to Paper

+This repository complements the accompanying paper by providing implementation details and extended experimental results that support and expand the reported findings.

 ---

 ## Related Work